Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Numerical Results

 \section{Numerical Results}

-In this section, we discuss the numerical results of the communication performance measures obtained by Monte Carlo simulation \footnote[3]{For all cases, 1000 realizations of the random variables were generated to perform the Monte Carlo simulation in MATLAB.}.
-Unless otherwise stated, Table \ref{param} illustrates the values of the system parameters.
+In this section, we discuss numerical results of communication performance measures obtained by Monte Carlo simulation of 1000 realizations in each case in MATLAB.
+Unless otherwise stated, simulations used the parameter values in Table \ref{param}.